JSChandlerIT/Homelab/docs/README.md

 This repository is maintained as a living engineering notebook.

-Changes are documented as they occur to provide an accurate record of system design decisions, troubleshooting, lessons learned, and future improvements.
+Documentation is updated as changes are implemented to provide an accurate history of system architecture, configuration decisions, troubleshooting activities, operational procedures, lessons learned, and future improvements.

+The objective is to maintain documentation that is clear, repeatable, and reflective of real-world systems administration and cybersecurity practices.

 ## Documentation Standards